-While Ontario baptist churches thrived in many ways throughout the 1800s, it was a centre of theological and literary studies called the Canadian Literary Institute that would give unity to them.
+While Baptist churches in Ontario thrived in many ways throughout the 1800s, it was a centre of theological and literary studies called the Canadian Literary Institute that would give unity to them.
 In 1860, Robert Alexander Fyfe, who had pastored what is now known as Jarvis Street Baptist Church became the school’s first principal and it thrived under his leadership.
-After his death though, it was relocated to a building in Toronto, funded by a millionaire baptist senator named William McMaster, and renamed Toronto Baptist College.
-When McMaster died, he left sufficient funds to start a baptist university.
+After his death, the school was relocated to a building in Toronto, funded by a millionaire Baptist senator named William McMaster, and renamed Toronto Baptist College.
+When McMaster died, he left funds to start a Baptist university.
 Toronto Baptist College thus became McMaster University in 1887.
-The unifying force of the university and the theological education it provided, gave the baptists in Ontario and Quebec the unity and motivation they needed to come together and in 1888, the Baptist Convention of Ontario and Quebec was formed.
+The theological education provided by McMaster University gave the motivation needed for the formation of the Baptist Convention of Ontario and Quebec in the following year.

 Meanwhile, T.T.
 Shields caused more and more dissent within the Union.
 The final straw came when Shields fired the President of Toronto Baptist Seminary, W. Gordon Brown.
 Shields was against allowing students from Fellowship churches into Toronto Baptist Seminary while Brown actively developed greater cooperation.
 Upon Brown’s removal, a majority of teachers as well as fifty of the seventy-five students left Toronto Baptist Seminary and in 1949 formed Central Baptist Seminary, which would later become Heritage College and Theological Seminary.
 Frustrated with the dissent, Shields pulled his church out of the Union and a small group of churches formed the Association of Regular Baptist Churches, a group which dwindled to ten or so churches in the early 2000s and eventually disbanded.